portworx/px-docs/release-notes/rel-notes-priv.md

 ## 1.3.0 (WIP)

-Note: Upgrade to 1.3 requires a node restart in non-k8s environments.
+Upgrade Note 1: Upgrade to 1.3 requires a node restart in non-k8s environments.
 In k8s environments, the cluster does a rolling upgrade

+Uprade Note 2: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes

 ### Feature updates and noteworthy changes